 This is where mobility comes into play in Ferriss’ equation for living the life you want.
 “Liberation is not about cheap travel; it is about forever breaking the bonds that confine you to a single location,” he wrote on his blog.
 Liberation and mobility is about how you spend your time.

 One way to untie yourself from a 9-to-5 job in an office is to work as a freelancer from home — or coffee shop or hostel in a city or country of your choosing.
-More than one-third of the U.S. workforce does freelance work, according to a study commissioned by Freelancers Union and Elance-oDesk.
+About 35 percent of the U.S. workforce does freelance work.
 Although some just do it to earn money on the side, many make their living as independent contractors.

 So rather than focusing on working harder to get paid more, use time and mobility to your advantage to get the life you want.
 As Ferriss wrote on his blog: “Can you use the same principles to double your income, cut your hours in half or at least double the usual vacation time?
 Most definitely.”